Veterinary Assistant and Vet Tech Schools

 - Grooming businesses

-With additional education, vet techs can gain certification in specialties such as:
+With additional education, vet tech certifications can be earned in specialties such as:

 Anesthesia and analgesia: Concentrate on safely managing the pain of animals during surgeries and other procedures.

-Behavior: Use humane techniques to manage and modify animal behavior so as to improve the bond between pets and their owners.
+Behavior: Use humane techniques to manage and modify animal behavior to improve the bond between pets and their owners.

 Clinical pathology: Analyze blood, tissue, and other biological samples to detect signs of disease.